Last Updated: September 14, 2022

-Foreign tax filing requirements are one of the most often overlooked compliance items by cryptocurrency taxpayers.
-These are actually some of the most important forms to ensure US taxpayers get right, because a misstep can result in hefty fines and significant jail time.
+Foreign tax filing requirements are one of the most often overlooked compliance items when preparing your crypto tax returns.
+Foreign crypto disclosure forms (Form 114 & Form 8938) are very important because a misstep can result in hefty fines and significant jail time.
 In this post we’ll explain the various foreign filing requirements: Report of Foreign Bank and Financial Accounts (FBAR) & Foreign Account Tax Compliance Act (FATCA), and how CoinTracker can help you with them.